-The following applies at all times until further notice:
+The following guidance applies at all times until further notice:

-- Anyone feeling unwell, and especially if showing any symptoms of Covid-19, must not visit.
+- Anyone feeling unwell, especially if showing any symptoms of Covid-19, must not visit.

 - Where a face-to-face visit is not possible, due to the above, then virtual visits will be supported and facilitated

 - All visitors must adhere to excellent hand hygiene before entering the ward/hospital/home

 - Due to the rise in respiratory illnesses in the community, people using our services and visitors are being asked to wear a face mask during their appointment or visit.
 We will provide a face mask if necessary.